The 2 Most Popular Types of Oak Hardwood Flooring

 Oak has long reigned as the king of hardwood flooring, and for good reason.
-Its inherent strength, remarkable durability, and gorgeous grain patterns make it a versatile choice that suits virtually any design aesthetic, from rustic farmhouse to sleek contemporary.
+Homeowners cherish the inherent strength, remarkable durability, and gorgeous grain patterns that make it a versatile choice to suit virtually any design aesthetic, from rustic farmhouse to sleek contemporary.

 Oak hardwood flooring from The Floor Store in San Francisco, CA